kevinmutwiri/soft-skills/week2/coreValues/README.md

 You can also use the exercise with an unsuccessful event in your life.
 For example, not getting that acceptance letter, upsetting a partner or friend or spending money foolishly.
 This exercise will help you to gain insight into which values you need to develop further.
 Good luck and enjoy!

+## CHAIR Values

+These are behaviors that we purposely focus on as they will help you succeed, not just with this course, but with your mission and role in the job market.

+Take another look at the values below and identify the one value that resonates with you the most today.
+There is no wrong answer.